 While this failure rate may seem alarming, startups are known to be high-risk ventures.
-Common reasons why these companies fail are lack of funding, poor management, cash flow problems, or simply weak product-market fit.
+Many new businesses fail within their first year.
+According to post-mortems, common reasons why startups fail are a lack of funding and investor interest (not enough money), poor management, cash flow problems, mispricing, or simply weak product-market fit.
 In 2020, ongoing restrictions and the subsequent economic uncertainty arising from national lockdown measures were added to this list.
 Compared to more established businesses, early-stage companies have fewer resources with which to withstand a crisis, making it especially challenging to navigate the ‘new normal’ of COVID-19.
 Many startup founders were forced to adapt or overhaul their business models in response to the pandemic.

 As expected, the sectors most significantly impacted at the start of lockdown were those relying on customer footfall, such as retail or leisure and entertainment.
-Whereas tech startups, particularly fintech, have been comparatively better at surviving the pandemic.
+Whereas tech startups, especially fintechs backed by VCs, have been comparatively better at surviving the pandemic.
 Below we discuss four high-potential companies that have been forced to shut down since the start of lockdown—family activities app Hoop, fan network CrowdScores, apartment rental company Cuckooz, and ski chalet operator Snowchateaux.
 These failed startups were operating across a range of sectors and at various stages of evolution, yet all fell victim to COVID-19.

 2015 – 2020

 Stage of evolution: Venture